feathersdesign/BoldModern/README.md

 ## What is Humanist Min

 H-Min is a humanist take on modernist minimalism.
-While modernism put function first and definitely had its perks, some would comment that it lacked humanism.
+While modernism definitely has its perks by putting function first, some would argue that it lacks humanism.
 It was strict and unforgiving.
 I was a staunch modernist for many years, while slowly maturing into a more humane, relatable designer.
-HumanistMin is the culmination of my experience, and will keep developing.
+HumanistMin is the culmination of my experience, and it will keep developing.

 ## Roadmap